wow-actions/wip/README.md

 # WIP Action

-> Sets a pull request status to pending.
-Inspirated by [WIP](https://github.com/wip/app) app.
+> A Github Action to mark a pull request commits with pending state if it finds specified terms in the pull request title or label.

-By default, WIP is setting a pull request status to pending if it finds one of the following terms in the pull request title or label.
+By default, this action is setting a pull request commits state to pending if it finds one of the following terms in the pull request title or label.
+And all terms are case insensitive.

 - wip
+- rfc
 - work in progress
+- work-in-progress
+- do not merge
+- do-not-merge
 - 🚧

 ## Usage